The Weighted Generalised Covariance Measure: Introduction

 \subsection{Our Contribution}

-We introduce a new regression-based conditional independence test, which is an extension of the \textit{generalised covariance measure} (GCM) introduced by \citet{ShahPetersCondInd}.
+We introduce a new regression-based conditional independence test, which is a non-trivial and often more powerful extension of the \textit{generalised covariance measure} (GCM) introduced by \citet{ShahPetersCondInd}.
 We call it the \textit{weighted generalised covariance measure} (WGCM).
 For simplicity, assume that the random variables $X$ and $Y$ take values in $\mathbb R$.
-The test statistic of the GCM is a normalised sum of the product of the residuals of (nonlinerly) regressing $X$ on $Z$ and $Y$ on $Z$.
+The test statistic of the GCM is a normalised sum of the product of the residuals of (nonlinearly) regressing $X$ on $Z$ and $Y$ on $Z$.
 Hence, the GCM essentially tests if $\Ex[\epsilon\xi]\neq 0$, where

-For a more thorough treatment, see Section \ref{SubSec_WGCM1dFix}.
+For a more thorough treatment, see Section \ref{SubSec_Prerequisites}.
 Note that $\Ex[\epsilon\xi]=0$ under the null hypothesis of $X\indep Y|Z$, but we can also have $\Ex[\epsilon\xi]=0$ under an alternative.
 Our WGCM however introduces an additional weight function.
 Instead of using the sum of the products of the residuals from the regression of $X$ on $Z$ and $Y$ on $Z$ as the basis of the test statistic, we weight this sum with an additional weight function depending on $Z$.
 Thus, the idea of the WGCM is to test $\Ex[\epsilon \xi w(Z)]\neq 0$ for some suitable weight function $w$ from the domain of $Z$ to $\mathbb R$.
 We will propose two different methods of the WGCM.
 WGCM.fix tests $\Ex[\epsilon \xi w(Z)]\neq 0$ for several fixed weight functions and aggregates the results.
 WGCM.est performs sample splitting and estimates a promising weight function on one part of the data and calculates the test statistic using this weight function on the other part of the data.
 To give conditions for the correct type I error rate of our tests, we can rely on the work of \citet{ShahPetersCondInd} and largely follow the proofs given there.

 A bounded weight function $w$ satisfying $\Ex[\epsilon\xi w(Z)]\neq 0$ exists if and only if $\Ex[\epsilon\xi|Z]$ is not almost surely equal to $0$: If $\Ex[\epsilon\xi|Z]=0$ a.s., then for every bounded weight function $w: \mathbb R^{d_Z}\to\mathbb R$,